North Carolina Domestic Violence Defense Attorney

 To be charged with assault on a female, three requirements must be met.
 The first requirement is that an assault or the threat of an assault occurred.
 The second requirement is that the assault must have been committed against a woman.
 The third establishes that a male aged 18 years or older must have committed the crime.

 On the other hand, domestic violence charges are not limited to crimes committed against females only.
-It can be considered domestic violence if the criminal action was taken against those the defendant has or has had a personal relationship with, including current or former spouses, roommates of the opposite sex, parents of the same child, former romantic partners, current or former members of the same household, and minor children of the accused.
+It can be considered domestic violence if the criminal action was taken against those the defendant has or has had a personal relationship with, including current or former spouses, roommates of the opposite sex, parents of the same child, a current or former intimate partner, current or former members of the same household, and minor children of the accused.

 In summary, assault on a female and domestic violence are not one and the same.
 However, assault on a female can be considered a form of domestic violence.
 As a result, the charge can affect current or future employment, your right to own a firearm, and it may even be listed as a domestic violence crime on your permanent criminal record.